 Available in different languages

-A customisable letter has been written for early childhood services to provide to families with the Introduction to Transition to School Information Sheet.
-This document can be easily used by early childhood services by copying the letter onto the service letterhead, attaching it to regular newsletters or adding it to online communication to families.
+A customisable letter has been written for you to provide to families with the introduction to the transition to school information sheet.
+This document can be easily used by your service by copying the letter onto your service letterhead, attaching it to regular newsletters or adding it to online communication to families.

 Transition Learning and Development Statement

-Every child attending a funded kindergarten program that is going to school will have a Transition Learning and Development Statement (TLDS) written for them.
-A child’s TLDS is written by early childhood educators, but incorporates a section for families and the child to fill out too.
+Every child attending a funded kindergarten program that is going to school will have a Transition Learning and Development Statement (Transition Statement) written for them.
+A child’s Transition Statement is written by early childhood educators and includes a section for families and the child to complete.

-Families should be provided with the following resources to accompany their child’s draft TLDS.
+Families should be provided with the following resources to accompany their child’s draft Transition Statement.

-The Guidelines to help families complete the TLDS explains to families the importance of contributing to their child's TLDS.
-See:
+Guidelines to help families complete the Transition Statement explains to families the importance of contributing to their child's statement.

-A customisable letter has been written for early childhood services to provide to families with the Guidelines.
-Services can add their own letterhead to this information or add the information to their family newsletters.
-See:
+A customisable letter has been written for you to provide to families outlining the guidelines.
+You can add your letterhead to this information or add the information to your family newsletters.

-Supporting English as an additional language at transition to school
+Supporting English as an additional language in transition to school

 This online resource provides advice and practical examples of how children and families from culturally and linguistically diverse backgrounds are supported to make a successful transition to school.
 It is designed to assist and guide early childhood professionals and teachers in schools.
 See:

-Enhanced transitions for children with a disability or developmental delay
+Enhanced transitions to support children with a disability or developmental delay

 Support for children and families at risk of experiencing vulnerability

-For further information on Transition to School, please send your enquiry to:
+For further information on transition to school, email